 Can I use a glass Pitcher?

+Yes. you can use a glass pitcher but be careful putting hot liquid in a cold glass pitcher when you are making southern sweet tea.
 It can shatter on you sending shards of glass everywhere.
 Make sure to use a heat-safe glass pitcher.

+If you don’t have a heat-safe pitcher, you may need to mix the sugar in the pot with the tea.
 Then add your cold water to the glass pitcher before pouring in the tea/sugar mixture.
-Basically, you just make this recipe in reverse.
+You just make this recipe in reverse.

 How do I keep the iced sweet tea from watering down in my glass?

-One trick to keep your tea from watering down is to freeze tea in ice trays.
+One trick to keep your tea from watering down is to freeze the tea in ice trays.
 Then use the sweet tea ice cubes as your ice!

 Can I use a substitute for white granulated Sugar?